Beneficial Electrification and Renewable Energy for the Smart Grid of Tomorrow

 On the Verge of Renewed Strength

-We stand on the verge of massive opportunities through strategic electrification, but we must recognize that those opportunities won’t be achieved through an indiscriminate focus on reducing kilowatt-hours.
+We stand on the verge of massive opportunities through beneficial electrification, but we must recognize that those opportunities won’t be achieved through an indiscriminate focus on reducing kilowatt-hours.
 It’s more important we clean up our kilowatt-hours, and use them.

-If regulators and legislators fail to recognize the strengths of renewables and strategic electrification in a timely manner, and phase out legacy policies that favor fossil fuels, there will be long-term negative impacts for us and the environment.
+If regulators and legislators fail to recognize the strengths of renewables and beneficial electrification in a timely manner, and phase out legacy policies that favor fossil fuels, there will be long-term negative impacts for us and the environment.
 Instead, they can foster long-term growth, unlocking significant economic and societal benefits by getting to work on incentives and initiatives for renewable energy.

 The sooner this is acted upon the sooner we can see all the ways a smarter, more flexible grid can increase reliability, security, sustainability, and open new opportunities for services and business.
 Coal was just the beginning of our electricity – and the Stone Age didn’t end because we ran out of stones.